Collaboration

 Get Files

-Get file metadata (PDFs, attachments) from the user's Mendeley library.
-Returns file size, hash, MIME type, and associated document_id — not the file ...
+List file metadata (PDFs, attachments) in the user's Mendeley library.
+Returns file size, hash, MIME type, and associated document_id — never PDF byte...

 Get Folder Documents